dakota-byte/dakota-byte.github.io/_tabs/about.md

 You can expect to see posts about projects I've completed, CTFs / Hackathons I've done, and just simple blog posts about how some technologies function.
 I especially do the latter when I find myself mixing concepts up, since taking the time to write a blog helps a lot in understanding.
 I try my best to do my research but some writing may be poor :)

+All my posts support commenting, so don't be shy to say something if you accidentally stumbled upon this.

 ### Certifications

 CompTIA Security+ (SY0-701) - just kidding not yet but coming ASAP!